jacobdensford/jacobdensford.com/empire-flame/journal.md

 **???, the ?? day of ??, in the ??? year of the Alliance (or the ?
 Broken Year)**

 *The Mistguard follows Nishanesti's star through the Hells, seeking to retrieve the gem of creation and defeat the Four Riders.*

+### Episode 21: If You Wish Upon A Moon

+**???, the ?? day of ??, in the ??? year of the Alliance (or the ?
+Broken Year)**

+*The Mistguard must fight their way through the four riders in order to reclaim the gem of creation and save the world.*